Candidates for the MAET Courses

 The Medical Artists’ Educational Trust reserves the right to revise fees when necessary.

-All students are responsible for their own travel expenses to attend seminars, workshops and the annual conference.
+All students are responsible for their own travel expenses to attend seminars, workshops and the annual MAA conference.
 Students also need to make sufficient financial allowances for the cost of materials, reference books, research commitments and computer equipment i.e. laptops and computers, and all up-to-date programs required for the course.

 Payment